msolefonte/tww2-vco2-main/docs/factions/bretonnia/README.md

         * The Blessed Dread, The Thousand Maws
 * **Route II:**
 	* Obtain access to the following resources:
-	    * Obsidian, Dyes, Animals, Furs, Gems, Gold, Iron, Marbre, Medicine, Textiles, Lead, Spices, Timber, Wine
+	    * Obsidian, Dyes, Animals, Furs, Gems, Gold, Iron, Marbre, Medicine, Pottery, Salt, Spices, Timber, Wine
 	* Have at least 6 trading partners
 	* Have a trading income of at least 5000
 * **Route III:**